Mike-Innella/Mike-Innella/README.md

 ###

 <p align="left">A passionate software developer with hands-on experience building modern, responsive web applications using React, Tailwind CSS, and Vite.
 Comfortable working across the full stack when needed, particularly with Firebase for authentication, real-time data, and backend logic.
-Known for clean code, strong UI/UX instincts, and a focus on performance, accessibility, and maintainability across projects ranging from portfolios to client dashboards.<br><br>🌍  I'm based in Richmond, VA<br>🖥️  See my portfolio at https://www.mikeinnella.dev/<br>✉️  You can contact me at mainnella@gmail.com<br>🚀  I'm currently working on https://howard-motor-webapp.vercel.app/<br>🧠  I'm learning more about JavaScript and React.<br>🤝  I'm open to collaborating on anything most likely!<br>⚡  I produce EDM music also.</p>
+Known for clean code, strong UI/UX instincts, and a focus on performance, accessibility, and maintainability across projects ranging from portfolios to client dashboards.<br><br>🌍  I'm based in Richmond, VA<br>🖥️  See my portfolio at https://www.mikeinnella.dev/<br>✉️  You can contact me at mainnella@gmail.com<br>🚀  I'm currently working on several projects!
+Please inquire for more details <br>🧠  I'm learning more about JavaScript and React.<br>🤝  I'm open to collaborating on anything most likely!<br>⚡  I produce EDM music also.</p>

 ###